celo-org/docs/blog/03-3-23-floral-tutorial-sage/floral-tutorial-sage.md

 pragma solidity >=0.7.0 <0.9.0;
 ```
 The line `SPDX-License-Identifier: MIT` is an identifier for the license of the code, in this case, the `MIT License`.
-[The SPDX (Software Package Data Exchange)](https://spdx.dev/) identifier is a standardized way to identify open-source licenses.<br>
+[The SPDX (Software Package Data Exchange)](https://spdx.dev/) identifier is a standardized way to identify open-source licenses.

 The next line is the declaration of the version of the Solidity programming language used in the smart contract, specifically stating that the code is written in Solidity version 0.7.0 or later, but not later than 0.9.0.